-Dr. Maria-Grazia Roncarolo and her collaborator, Dr. Rosa Bachetta, at Stanford University, recently received a CureSearch Acceleration Initiative grant to improve the odds for patients with AML following a stem cell transplant.
-The Stanford team has developed a method to optimize GvL and minimize GvHD.
+Dr. Maria-Grazia Roncarolo and her collaborator, Dr. Rosa Bachetta, at Stanford University, received a CureSearch Acceleration Initiative grant to improve the odds for patients with AML following a stem cell transplant.
+The Stanford team developed a method to optimize GvL and minimize GvHD.
 Their approach is to engineer donor T regulatory lymphocytes as a supplement to standard allo-HSCT therapy.
-The engineered cells allow for killing of the leukemia while at the same time reduce or eliminate GvHD.
-The researchers will test their approach by infusing donor T-regulatory lymphocytes that overproduce a molecule called interleukin 10 (IL-10) into the patient (TR IL10 cells).
-T-regulatory lymphocytes modulate the patient’s immune system and facilitate organ transplant while IL-10 helps support T-regulatory lymphocyte function.
-The TR-IL10 cells will be tested for their ability to promote GvL in AML patient blood samples and to promote GvL and prevent GvHD in mouse models of AML.
+The engineered cells allow for killing of the leukemia while at the same time reducing or eliminating GvHD.
+The researchers are testing their approach by infusing donor T-regulatory lymphocytes that overproduce a molecule called interleukin 10 (IL-10) into the patient (TR-IL10 cells).
+T-regulatory lymphocytes alter the patient’s immune system and facilitate organ transplant while IL-10 helps support T-regulatory lymphocyte function.
+The TR-IL10 cells are being tested for their ability to promote GvL in AML patient blood samples and to promote GvL and prevent GvHD in mouse models of AML.
 The ultimate goal of the research is to develop a cell-based therapy that will be tested in a clinical trial.
 The hope of Dr. Roncarolo and her team is that this new therapy will dramatically reduce mortality and improve the long-term survival of pediatric AML patients.